Dev0psKing/warehouse-space-utilisation/README.md

 1.  **Are we running out of pallet slots right now?** (Pallet Capacity)
 2.  **Are we efficiently using the physical volume of the building?** (Cubic Capacity)

-By separating **Pallet Position Utilization** from **Cubic Utilization**, this framework helps warehouse and supply chain professionals make better operational and strategic decisions.
+By separating **Pallet Position Utilisation** from **Cubic Utilisation**, this framework helps warehouse and supply chain professionals make better operational and strategic decisions.

 ---